Your iPhone Slows Down Over Time. Here's How to Speed It Up Again

 Most people only need to clear their caches once every month or two.
 That's generally the point where your browser will build up a cache large enough to start slowing things down.
 If you frequent a large number of sites, you should err on the side of clearing your cache more often.

 For more, check out how to FaceTime between an iPhone and Android, how to download iOS 15 on your iPhone right now and five creative, fun photo projects to try with your phone at home.
-You can also take a look at CNET's list of best iPhone apps for 2021 and the best cases for the iPhone 13.
+You can also take a look at CNET's list of the best cases for the iPhone 13.